site.btaJuly 24, 2007: Bulgarian Medics Return from Libya after Eight Years in Prison

 The two travelled to Tripoli several days after Libya's High Judicial Council commuted the death sentence of the six to life imprisonment.
 The commutation invoked a Bulgarian-Libyan agreement allowing convicts to serve their sentence in their home country.

-In a statement released after news was broken of the Benghazi six' departure from Tripoli, President Purvanov thanked all Bulgarian partners and friends, state and government leaders and the whole Bulgarian society for the solidarity and support expressed by them.
+In a statement released after news was broken of the Benghazi six' departure from Tripoli, President Parvanov thanked all Bulgarian partners and friends, state and government leaders and the whole Bulgarian society for the solidarity and support expressed by them.

 The head of the state expressed his appreciation of the active role of Bulgaria's European partners and personally of France's President Nikolas Sarkozy, European Commission Chairman Jose Manuel Barroso, Commissioner Benita Ferrero-Waldner and Cecilia Sarkozy.

-Purvanov went on to express compassion for the HIV-infected Libyan children and their families.
+Parvanov went on to express compassion for the HIV-infected Libyan children and their families.

 Statements, Remarks Following Return of the Benghazi Six